-During prosecution of the '577 patent, Applicants alleged unexpected results, but the Preformulation Study they relied upon was "based on preliminary data which was not accurate . . . [and] could not be reproduced" by their own admission.
+During prosecution of the "321 patent, Applicants alleged unexpected results, but the Preformulation Study they relied upon was "based on preliminary data which was not accurate . . . [and] could not be reproduced" by their own admission.
 (Ex.
 1040 at 1.)
-Furthermore, as Dr. Schöneich explains in his declaration, even if the Preformulation Study data were accurate and reproducible, such data does not support unexpected results.
+Furthermore, and as Dr. Schöneich explains in his declaration, even if the Preformulation Study data were accurate and reproducible, such data does not support unexpected results.
 (Ex.
-1002 at ¶ 173.)
-For example, the protein concentration for the only formulation using polysorbate 80 (which also contained NaCl) purportedly increased, rather than decreased as would have been expected if the protein was degrading.
-(Id. at ¶ 174; Ex.
+1002 at ¶ 175.)
+For example, the protein concentration for the only formulation using polysorbate 80 (which also contained sodium chloride) purportedly increased, rather than decreased as would have been expected if the protein was degrading.
+(Ex.
+1002 at ¶ 176; Ex.
 1038 at 20, Table 2.)
 In addition, that same formulation was able to maintain a stable pH over 8 weeks - the same pH as in a similar formulation without the polysorbate 80.
 (Ex.
 1038 at 19, Table 1.)
-And a different formulation using phosphate buffer maintains the exact same pH over time both with and without NaCl.
+And a different formulation using phosphate buffer maintains the exact same pH over time both with and without sodium chloride.
+(Id.)
+According to Dr. Schöneich, these results do not support the Applicants' assertions in support of the alleged unexpected results that "the inclusion of sodium chloride or [polysorbate] 80 was found to accelerate the degradation process."
 (Ex.
-1038 at 19, Table 1.)
-According to Dr. Schöneich, these results do not support the Patent Owner's assertions in support of the alleged unexpected results that "the inclusion of NaCl or polysorbate 80 was found to accelerate the degradation process."
+1002 at ¶ 186; see also Ex.
+1048 at 5.)

+Commercial success also cannot rescue the '321 patent.
+To the extent commercial success, if any, exists, it must trace back to the therapeutic activity of the natalizumab active, which was well-known in the prior art before the '321 patent.
 (Ex.
-1002 at ¶ 184; see also Ex.
-1045 at 9.)

-Commercial success also cannot rescue the '577 patent.
-To the extent commercial success, if any, exists, it can only trace back to the natalizumab active, which was well-known in the prior art before the '577 patent.
-(Ex.
 1011 at ¶ 17.)

-And as the Federal Circuit has explained, "if the feature that creates the commercial success was known in the prior art, the success is not pertinent."
+As the Federal Circuit has explained, "if the feature that creates the commercial success was known in the prior art, the success is not pertinent."
 Ormco Corp. v.
 Align Technology, Inc., 463 F.3d 1299, 1312 (Fed.
 Cir.
 2006).